lechmazur/step_game/README.md

 ## About TrueSkill

 We employ **Microsoft’s TrueSkill** rating system ([paper and official info](https://www.microsoft.com/en-us/research/project/trueskill-ranking-system/)) to track each model’s skill as it competes in multi-LLM step-race games.
 Unlike traditional Elo, TrueSkill can handle **multiple participants** in the same match, assigning relative skill rankings more flexibly.
+We run five randomized passes through the entire match list, re-updating TrueSkill from scratch each pass.
+Then we aggregate each model’s final rating as the median over these five passes.
+Animation uses a single pass.
 We use:

 - `mu = 5.0`
 - `sigma = 8.3333`